dinakidane/js-quiz/README.md

 - The colour scheme was motivated by the intention to make sure the quiz delivers a fun and playful feel towards the user.
 - The contrasts between the light and dark purple is used to display a consistent theme throughout every page.
 - While presenting a minimalistic and straightforward layout, the white background draws the user's attention to the Quiz box area.
-- The heading and the question are black and bold, distinguishing it from the rest of the text to indicate they are headings of the text below it.
+- The heading and the question are black and bold, distinguishing it from the rest of the text to indicate they are headings of the text below.
+-

 ### Typography

--
+- Using the Arvo font style throughout the game was intentional to ensure a modern feel was emphasised throughout the website.
+- The Arvo font also allowed a clear read for the reader, whilst maintaing a minimilist feel.

 ### Wireframes